axieinfinity/ronin-documentation/docs/node-operators/non-validator-setup-m.md

       - ETHSTATS_ENDPOINT=${INSTANCE_NAME}:${CHAIN_STATS_WS_SECRET}@${CHAIN_STATS_WS_SERVER}:443
 ```

-3. Create an `.env` file with the following contents.
+5. Create an .env file by running the following command:

 ```
 vim .env
 ```

+6. Paste the following contents into the file, replacing the insert-... placeholder values with your own:

 ```
 # BOOTNODES address of the bootnode to connect to the network, will be auto-filled